OscarHerreraLopez/DAW-and-Tuner/README.md

 Technology Stack:

 C# .NET Framework: The primary programming language and development platform.
-NAudio: A .NET audio library used for handling audio input and output.1
+NAudio: A .NET audio library used for handling audio input and output.